cunhapaulo/marpstyle/README.md

 # What´s necessary to install?

-0. First, it is clear that you need `Marp` installed and operational.
+0. Firstly, you do need `Marp` installed and operational.
 I just created these styles having the VSCode environment in mind, and only it, but it doesn´t mean they don´t work well with other environments, but I haven´t teste them at all.

 1. My suggestion is that you create a separate folder for each intended presentation of yours.
 Inside this folder I do also recomend you to create another folder, which might be called `/style`, specifically destinated for the `CSS` style files you intend do use in your presentation.